mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 <a name="configure"/>

-## 5. Configuring StorageLoader
+## 5. Configuring loading

+RDB Loader step uses same `config.yml` as EmrEtlRunner.

-Now you need to update StorageLoader's `config.yml` to load the shredded types.
+Now you need to update `config.yml` to load the shredded types.
 First, make sure that your `jsonpath_assets:` points to the private S3 bucket you stored the JSON Paths file in section 4.

 ```yaml
 buckets: